As amended March 29, 2014 - MEA-MFT Representative Assembly

 F-2 Student Well Being (12)

-MEA-MFT supports students’ academic, physical, social, mental, and emotional growth.
+MEA-MFT supports students’ academic, creative, physical, social, mental, and emotional growth.

 MEA-MFT further believes that appropriate interventions and preventions should be readily available to all students.